 3. It was meant to be.

-I have my reasons for placing.
+I have my reasons I chose adoption and for placing.
 Other people have theirs.
 Some choose to parent for their own reasons too.
 And I respect all of them.
-When faced with an unplanned pregnancy, my biggest piece of advice is simple, and cheesy, and so true.
+When faced with an unplanned pregnancy, my biggest piece of advice is simple and cheesy, and so true.
 Mother’s intuition is a real thing.
 When you know what is right, you’ll just . . . know.